beeware/briefcase/docs/en/topics/access-packaging-metadata.md

-# Accessing Briefcase packaging metadata at runtime {#access-packaging-metadata}
+# Accessing Briefcase packaging metadata at runtime  { id="access-packaging-metadata" }

 When Briefcase installs your app, it adds a [PEP566](https://peps.python.org/pep-0566/) metadata file containing